 To uncover deeper and more nuanced customer insights, one of my go-to research methods is the diary study.
 When conducting a usability study, phone interview, or online survey, I can only capture a specific point in time in the participant’s life.
 Alternatively, a diary study captures a richer view into what a customer is thinking and doing in the moment … Continue reading “The Pros + Cons of Using Google Docs for Diary Studies”

 Before conducting any type of user research—whether a usability study or phone interviews—it’s best to start at the very beginning.
 (Though probably never a UX researcher, Maria von Trapp had it exactly right.)
 Creating a user research plan is a very good place to start.
-(I may have recently taken my family to see The Sound of … Continue reading “UX Research Toolkit: How I Plan User Research”
+My first step in writing a research plan is to conduct one or … Continue reading “UX Research Toolkit: How I Plan User Research”

 How well do you know your customers?
 Do you know why customers ultimately chose you and not your competitor?
 Do you understand their purchase process?
 What problems keep them awake at night?
 Their work-around solutions and current frustrations?